Carbrook Centre Programs

 Social stories using animals and other real life learning

 Ongoing positive social modelling from the Carbrook Centre team

 Modelling how to solve problems using Restorative Practices

 Community Lunch daily with opportunities to prepare and share in a meal

 Weekly team meetings to discuss each student’s wellbeing (with professional input through the year)

 Close partnership with families, carers and other student stakeholders

 Agreed safe places for students to go to when they need to co-regulate

 Supporting students to explore particular issues that relate to their wellbeing (with consideration to individual needs and trauma awareness)

-Engagement and school completion is highly correlated with improved life outcomes.
 Carbrook Centre recognises that many students come to us following long periods of school disengagement, and therefore their confidence and engagement in learning has been diminished.
-Therefore, we priorities a safe and supportive learning environment as the foundation to all learning.
+Therefore, we prioritize a safe and supportive learning environment as the foundation to all learning.
 Our education program aims to engage and prepare students for life after schooling and with the skills they will need at work or in further study.